Discover New Sales Opportunities in the Checkout Process

 Add Value to Your Shopping Cart

 In addition to the product details, as a shop owner you can use the shopping cart to promote sales at the first station in the checkout process.
-In the shopping cart, you can offer your customers additional products (Cross-Selling) that are relevant to the items they have selected.
+In the shopping cart, you can offer your customers additional products that are relevant to the items they have selected.
 This is known as cross-selling.
-Cross-selling not only adds value for your customers, since they no longer have to search for relevant articles in the online shop — it also gives you the opportunity to raise the value of the shopping cart and increase sales.
+Cross-selling adds value for your customers by suggesting relevant articles so they no longer have to further browse through the online shop.
+Furthermore, it also gives you the opportunity to raise the value of the shopping cart and increase sales.

 Cross-selling can be particularly interesting when it involves products that require additional materials in order to be used correctly, such as products used in handicrafts and decorating.
 If someone is looking to hang wallpaper, for instance, they will require paste and a roller in addition to the wallpaper.
 With cross-selling, online shoppers can be made aware of these additional products when viewing their shopping cart and can then add the products to their purchase.